Comparing Fivetran with Mozart Data and Weld

 You’re comparing Fivetran, Mozart Data, Weld.
 Each of these tools has its own strengths:

-- Fivetran: although fivetran excels in elt capabilities and offers near real-time data replication, it lacks built-in reverse etl and advanced transformation features. users must depend on third-party tools for data transformation, adding to the complexity and cost.. fivetran’s pricing can be quite complex and increases significantly with the volume of data, making it potentially expensive for growing companies or those with large datasets. this can be a disadvantage for teams looking for a cost-effective solution..
+- Fivetran: although fivetran excels in elt capabilities and offers near real-time data replication, it lacks advanced transformation features. users must rely on dbt for advanced transformations, which introduces complexity but does not require a third-party platform if dbt core is used.. fivetran’s pricing can be quite complex and increases significantly with the volume of data, making it potentially expensive for growing companies or those with large datasets. this can be a disadvantage for teams looking for a cost-effective solution..

 - Mozart Data: includes managed snowflake, automated etl connectors (via fivetran + portable), a dbt transformation layer, and monitoring dashboards. supports scheduling, incremental loads, and basic orchestrations without separate tools. . mozart’s bundled pricing (data volume + warehouse compute) starts at ~$1,000/month for small usage, which can be competitive for teams that value time saved over cost. however, high-volume users may find it pricier than diy stacks. .